khantthulinn/ImageInHorizontalScrollView/README.md

-# Images In Horizontal Scroll view
+# Images In Horizontal Scroll View
 ### Description

 Allow to show images from web in horizontal scrollview using EgoImageView and tap on image to show full screen image.